389ds/389ds.github.io/docs/389ds/design/integrate-changelog-database-and-backend-database.md

 For new installations no cn=changelog5 entry is created and the creation of a replica will set default values for changelog related attributes.
 The new admin gui will support this.

-If an existing instance is upgraded the following action will be done during startup when multimaster_replication_start() is called.
+If an existing instance is upgraded the following action will be done during startup when multisupplier_replication_start() is called.

     check if cn=changelog5,cn=config exist
         if not done